 Birding Sites and Seasons.

-Norfolk has a large number of birdwatching sites, ranging from the well known places such as the RSPB & Norfolk Wildlife Trust reserves such as Titchwell , Holme and Cley, to more low key general birdwatching areas where it is possible to get away from it all.
-These latter areas are invariably at times under watched and give us amble opportunity to find our own birds and enjoy the fantastic Norfolk countryside and scenery, examples of these include places such as Burnham Overy Staithe and Dunes, Stiffkey Fen, Holkham Meols and Warham Greens.
+Norfolk has a large number of birdwatching sites ranging from the well known places, the RSPB & Norfolk Wildlife Trust reserves at Titchwell , Holme and Cley, to more less known tucked away birdwatching areas, where it is possible to get away from it all.
+These latter areas are invariably at times under watched and give us amble opportunity to find our own birds and enjoy the fantastic Norfolk countryside and scenery.
+Examples of these include places such as Burnham Overy Staithe and Dunes, Stiffkey Fen, Holkham Meols and Warham Greens.

 The East coast and the Broads can be just as productive , with a winter visit to Hickling raptor roost producing impressive numbers of Marsh Harriers, invariably accompanied by Hen Harriers and Merlins.
 The immediate area regularly attracts wild Swans, feeding Common Cranes and Short-eared Owl.
 Nearby Breydon Water attracts thousands of roosting ducks and waders easily viewable on the high tides and the sea front at Great Yarmouth a regular wintering site for the attractive Mediterranean Gull.